leviceccato/aitch/README.md

 h.E("h1", h.T("On Templating and Poetry"))
 ```

 Raw HTML can also be inserted with the `h.R` type.
 Be careful when using user supplied data with this type.
-If the data isn't sanitised before hand you may be susceptible to cross-site scripting.
+If the data isn't sanitised you may be susceptible to cross-site scripting.

 ```go
 h.E("p", h.R("<strong>Bold</strong and <em>Beautiful</em>"))